erikpukinskis/narrative/README.md

 H. When choosing between declarative *(here is how I want this to fit together, computer please take care of it)* and imperative *(do this, then that)*, lean towards imperative.
 Declarative code should be reserved for those few times when you really need composition<sup>1</sup>.

+J. Strive for all code to be alive or dead.
+Kill zombie code!
+Aggressively use scripting and moderation to find code that should be replaced with new standards and do it.
+Your inbox should be full of "so-and-so fixed this for you. apply changes?" messages.
+Even if the number of applications grows exponentially the total number of infrastructure modules on the planet should still only be growing linearly.

 ### Demo

 Nrtv is a Javascript toolkit for writing programs this way.
 Here's a  simple narrative built with it: